SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/01-divide-and-conquer/divide-and-conquer.md

-there are some algorithms that follow the divide-and-conquer algorithm like `Quick Sort` and `Merge Sort`.
+some algorithms follow the divide-and-conquer algorithm like `Quick Sort` and `Merge Sort`.

 ## Implementation